matteocrippa/awesome-swift/README.md

 ### Events
 *Alternatives to NSNotificationCenter, Key-Value-Observation, or delegation.*

-* [EmitterKit](https://github.com/aleclarson/emitter-kit) - an implementation of event emitters and listeners in swift
+* [EmitterKit](https://github.com/aleclarson/emitter-kit) - an implementation of event emitters and listeners in swift.
+* [Signals](https://github.com/artman/Signals) - replaces delegates and notifications.

 ### Fonts